j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/postprocessors.md

 As you see, we specify a couple of bundle postprocessors for both js and css resources, plus a file postprocessor for css files.
-We didn't specify any file postprocessor for javascript because, at the time of writing, there is none available yet.
-Note that the previous example configuration matches the default behavior of Jawr, so it actually makes no difference whether you include it in your descriptor or not.
+We didn't specify any file postprocessor for javascript because, at the time of writing, there are none available yet.
+Note that the previous example configuration matches the default behavior of Jawr, so it actually makes no difference whether or not you include it in your descriptor.
 You would set these parameters only to change the default behavior, like for example, to remove minification: